-The Queensland Social Enterprise Strategy was released in September 2019 and is the Queensland Government's commitment to support the growth of the social enterprise sector in Queensland.
+The Queensland Social Enterprise Strategy was released in September 2019 and is the Queensland Government's commitment to supporting the growth of the social enterprise sector in Queensland.

 Social enterprises exist to benefit the public, community and environment rather than just shareholders and owners.
 The sector is gaining momentum in Queensland and plays an important role in delivering jobs and training opportunities for disadvantaged Queenslanders.

 The strategy outlines three key focus areas of targeted support to address the challenges social enterprises face:

 - building capability and capacity in the sector including access to financial support